bryaneduarr/dot-files.nix/README.md

 ### Updating the System

-The configuration includes a convenient `update` function.
+The configuration includes an `update` function.
 Simply run:

 ```shell
 update